 Owners may submit their selections in advance and do not need to be present during the draft.
 Owners may only select drivers who are in their region.

-7.3.1 LMP1 Class: The top 2 teams in each regions Pro Division championship plus the next 9 highest points scoring teams in all regions (in both Pro and Sportsman Division) will be invited to compete in the LMP1 class during the Majors 24.
-If a qualified team declines this invite it will go to the next highest team from all regions.
-There will be a maximum of 15 LMP1 teams in the event.
+7.6.1 Class A (fastest car): The top 2 teams in each regions Elite Team Division championship plus the next 9 highest points scoring Elite teams in all regions will be invited to compete in this class during the Majors 24.
+If a qualified team declines this invite it may (at organizers discretion) go to the next highest Elite team from all regions.
+There will be a maximum of 15 teams in this class.

-7.3.3 Team Creation: LMP1 teams must consist solely of drivers from that primary and / or junior team who have competed for the team in at least 3 rounds (although not necessarily as “top 3” points scorers).
-LMP1 teams may not use “Multi Regional” team members.
-For all other classes, teams may be formed from any Majors Series member, from any region.
+7.6.4 Team Creation: Class A & B teams must consist solely of drivers from that primary and / or junior team who have competed for the team in at least 3 rounds (although not necessarily as “top 3” points scorers).
+These teams may not use “Multi Regional” team members.
+For Class C/D, teams may be formed from any Majors Series member, from any region.